 After a determination is made, the public is invited to comment, typically during a 14-day period.
 After considering public comments, the project proponent may revise the proposed project.

 Include SEPA documentation with your HPA application through the Aquatic Protection Permitting System:

-- If your project went through SEPA review: Submit the SEPA determination (DNS, MDNS, or EIS).
+- If your project required SEPA review: Submit the SEPA determination (DNS, MDNS, or EIS).

-- If the project is exempt from SEPA review: Submit the lead agency’s statement of exemption that includes the specific reason the proposed project is exempt.
+- If the project is exempt from SEPA review: Cite the applicable categorical exemption, or submit the lead agency’s statement of exemption that includes the specific reason the proposed project is exempt.